 Your selection?

 Finally, change the reset code, so run “4.”
-You will be asked for the new admin PIN we just set up.
+You will be asked for the new admin PIN you just set up.
 Enter that, then enter the reset code you want to set, in the prompt that appears (there’s no default reset code).

 Your selection?
 4